jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2016-03-26 10:10:00
+date: 2016-04-01 15:00:00
 categories: rpi
 tags: [linux, rpi, yocto, rpi2, rpi3, rpi zero, rpi compute]
 ---

 Building systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].

 The example images in [meta-rpi][meta-rpi] build systems to support C, C++, [Qt5][qt], Perl and Python development, the languages and tools that I commonly use.
-Other languages are supported.
+Other languages are supported, but you'll have to add the packages to your image recipe.

-Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial products.
+Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial embedded products.

-If you are looking for a full-featured desktop experience you should probably stick with [Raspbian][raspbian] or another one of the full-featured [RPi Distros][rpi-distros].
+If you are looking for a full-featured desktop experience you will be better off sticking with [Raspbian][raspbian] or another one of the full-featured [RPi distributions][rpi-distros].

 If things like quick boot times, small image sizes or read-only rootfs are important to your project, then Yocto might be a good option.

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
 Eventually I will probably move away from using meta-raspberry altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag behind the latest RPi developments.

-I've done some testing with the following boards using a `4.5.0` kernel
+I have done some testing with the following boards using a `4.5.0` kernel

 * [RPi3][rpi3-b]
 * [RPi2][rpi2-b]